WillemNieuwenhuis/anon_excel/readme.md

 ### Ranking table
 An additional input is the translation table to link the categorical survey values to numerical values.
-For example:
+The location is assumed to be in the same folder as the survey data files.
+For now the name of this ranking table is fixed to:

 ```
 Scoring.xlsx
 ```

-## Requirements
+## Application requirements
-The application will generate multiple outputs:
+The application can generate multiple outputs.
+T-test is optional.
+For T-test cleaning will always be excecuted.
+- Output of cleanup up data for both pre-survey and post-survey data
 - Paired T-test results, for both dimensions: questions and students
+- Descriptive statistics for the questions
-- Table with numerical rankings per question for all students: one with pre- and post survey questions combined, one table with the pre-survey questions and one with the post-survey questions.
+- Table with numerical rankings per question for all students: one table with the pre-survey questions and one with the post-survey questions.
    Only questions common to pre- and post- survey are included
 - A legend connecting the shorthand question names with the original question

 ### Approach
 1. Find sets of surveys, if none found stop.
-1. Clean the survey data
+1. Clean the survey data; for cleaning only post-survey data is not required
 1. Optionally save the cleanup data.
 Data will be stored in subfolder **cleaned**
 1. App is finished if no T-test is specified
 1. Hash the student data to remove possibility of identification